Skip advert

 4.5 out of 5

-Like the majority of electric Kias we've tested, the EV6 is very efficient – if not quite as economical as the smaller Niro EV.
-Regardless, the EV6 comes close to its claimed numbers in real-world driving, never over or under-promising how many miles you can cover on its dashboard display.
+Like the majority of electric Kias we've tested, the EV6 manages to come close to its claimed numbers in the real world, never over or under-promising how many miles you can cover on its dashboard display.

 Maximising your range around town means making the most of the regenerative braking, and the EV6 has one of the most effective systems of any electric car we've tried.
 The strongest 'i-pedal' setting is sufficient for genuine one-pedal driving, and you can activate this mode momentarily at any time just by holding one of the steering-column paddles.